 If you’ve ever wondered how to cook swede – or rutabaga – you’re not alone.
-Usually it’s mashed but not any more – these cajun-spiced wedges are going to become your new favourite way to eat swede.
+Usually it’s mashed but not any more – these cajun-spiced swede chips are going to become your new favourite way to eat swede.

 Swede – know as rutabaga in the United States – is an unfashionable, unsexy root vegetable that you’ll be familiar with if you get a weekly vegetable box or bag.

 Personally I love swede.
 I usually find it relatively straightforward to peel and chop (unlike the celeriac, which is my kitchen nemesis), it has a gorgeous yellow colour and it has an delicious earthy, yet sweet flavour.
-The most common way to eat it that I’ve seen is to mash it but it actually roasts beautifully and it makes perfect wedges.
+The most common way to eat it that I’ve seen is to mash it but it actually roasts beautifully and it makes perfect wedges or chips.

 It’s a lovely ingredient in a root vegetable soup and I have a feeling that it would go well in a curry too – I’ll have to give that one a try.